In a small mixing bowl, mix yeast with warmed milk and let rest for 10 minutes.

 Cover the bowl with a plastic wrap and dish towel and put it in a warm place to rise for one hour or until doubled in volume.

-Punch down dough and knead in bowl for one minute.
-Transfer the dough to a clean surface and into 15 pieces.
-(Cut more pieces if you would like smaller size rolls.)
+Punch down dough and knead with your hand for one minute.
+Transfer the dough to a clean surface and cut into 16 equally large pieces.
 Form balls by pulling the dough under.
 Place on a well-greased surface.
 Let the dough balls rise for 15 minutes.

 HOW MUCH FLOUR?
 Humidity, temperature, altitude, and a multitude of other factors can impact how much flour you need in your yeast doughs.
 For these pretzels, keep adding flour until it is slightly stiffer than regular rolls (but still soft), so go by the texture and look and feel of the dough rather than how much flour you've added compared to the recipe.